By Mike Flynn

 Post sales marketing initiatives.

-Invest the time to conduct market research to have a clear understanding of:
+Invest the time to conduct property market research to have a clear understanding of:

 The deliverables of each may vary depending on the project size, budget, resource allocation or timing.
 Here are seven best practices that can assist with creating a comprehensive property marketing plan.